thejordanchoi/DeepQ-Reinforcement-Learning/README.md

 **How to run the project:**
 1. Start the Malmo Minecraft client by running `./launchClient.sh` in the Minecraft directory
-2. Open a new terminal and navigate to the project folder.
-This should be where you cloned the git repo
+2. Navigate to the src folder.
+This should be where you cloned the git repo.
-3. Run `python3 milestone_1.py`
+3. Run `python3 Mazerunner.py`

 ## Malmo Minecraft Mazerunner